eduardoscsouza/FaceMatch/README.md

 *Image 1.2 - Image 1.1 Augmented with Translation, Keeping the Correct Bounding Box*

-More examples can be found [here](./sample_code/DataAugmentationTranslation.ipynb).
+More augmentation examples can be found [here](./sample_code/DataAugmentationTranslation.ipynb).

 #### **Resizing**
 Our CNN models only take inputs of a specific size.
 So we need to resize the image to the correct size.
 This resizing needs to be done for every bacth of training, and when executing, so we decided to use the bilinear interpolation for its relative low computational cost.

 #### **Failed Preprocessing**
 We tested changes in the color domain and the canny edge detector to try to improve our results.
 They either made the results worse, or didn't improve significantly, so they were not used.
-Here are their results:
+Here are their results (these metrics are better explained below):

 |Set|Loss                 |Mean Absolute Error|Mean Bbox Iou     |
 |---|---------------------|-------------------|------------------|